David-0115/hublink/readme.md

 Hublink enables appointment management for all phases of the hub network.

 Note: All data for the examples below are fictional for application example purposes only.

-A working example is available at [Hublink]
+A working example is available at [Hublink](https://hublink.onrender.com/).

+Please use [Register](https://hublink.onrender.com/register) to create an account.

-To seed the database with new appointment times click here [Hublink/seed]
+To seed the database with new appointment times click here [Hublink/seed](https://hublink.onrender.com/seed).

 Current user role implementation:
 - **Planner** - Plans the shipments for the scheduled appointments.